 Azaleas are widely celebrated and anticipated in the spring garden.
 Their vibrant existence can brighten up any cold day.

-A little bit of early effort will result in the most colorful spring displays right in your garden!
+A little bit of early effort will result in your garden’s most colorful spring displays!
 It’s surely worth the wait and effort.